 If you wish to prevent BrandChamps receiving referral commission if they use their own referral discount code, you can enable the "Treat self referrals as suspicious" flag in your referral settings:

-When a referral order is detected, the system compares the BrandChamp who was awarded the referral with the customer information from the order.
+If that flag is enabled, when a referral order is detected the system compares the BrandChamp who was awarded the referral with the customer information from the order.
 If the name or email from the order matches the BrandChamp's, the order will be flagged as suspicious.